Bharathi-Kanna-squareshift/infosys-search-recommendation-poc/infosys-demo-ui/README.md

 # flask run
 Use code with caution.
 Bash
+Check your run.py to confirm the best way to start the server and update this command if needed.
 The backend server should start, typically on http://127.0.0.1:5000/.
 Check the terminal output for the exact address.
 Terminal 2: Run the Frontend Server
 Navigate to the frontend directory: